a-dev1/CP-Repo/_TLE/DP/Text.md

 # 4 things to care about in a dp problem
 1. state       -> clearly understand what does it signify
 2. transition  -> if state is clearly defined, it comes up automatically  {care about the flow of the code}
+  {it means finding unknown states, using known states}
 3. base case   -> the transition expression will itself give you the base case {the points at which our transition will not work is our base case.}
 4. final sub problem ->